 Cedar Fever in Texas

-While cedar fever isn’t found only in Texas, the Lone Star State does have more mountain cedar than any other area of the country.
+While cedar fever isn’t found only in Texas, nor is it the only allergy in Texas, the Lone Star State does have more mountain cedar and junipers than any other area of the country.

 When Is Cedar Fever in Texas?

 The Texas cedar fever season starts in late November and runs through April, reaching peak pollen levels from December through February.

 Why Is Cedar Fever So Bad in Texas?

 Cedar fever is especially bad in Texas because the center of the state has large areas of Ashe juniper trees.
 During cedar fever season an extraordinary amount of pollen is released.
 This is a particularly bad Texas allergy season.

 The only effective way to reduce cedar fever long-term is through immunotherapy.
 And cedar fever allergy drops make it easier than ever!
 With Wyndly, you can have your allergy test and treatment delivered right to your door.